drug-design/course/docs/chapters/structure-activity-relationships.md

 ### Ortho Substitution of Aromatic Ring

-When considering ortho, meta and para substitutions of aromatic rings, ortho analogs introduce conformational changes in the molecule due to steric repulsions (even with small substituents such as CH<sub>3</sub> or Cl).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/ortho-substitution-aromatic-ring-cee73bde'><i class='fa fa-play' aria-hidden='true'></i></button>When considering ortho, meta and para substitutions of aromatic rings, ortho analogs introduce conformational changes in the molecule due to steric repulsions (even with small substituents such as CH<sub>3</sub> or Cl).
 In meta and para analogs the conformation remains unchanged.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold